 HOMME FC

 Homme FC is a transmasc football team and creative community where people can find empowerment through sports, movement, and friendship.
-We are a team where trans people of colour are not only participating but are actively leading and shaping its growth.
+We are a team where trans people of colour are not only participants but are actively leading and shaping its growth.

 artwork by Areena Ang